r5atom/Saturday-Datascience/README.md

 In the past I've selected the text manually and copied it to a text file, which I parsed with workable, but not so pretty _Matlab/Octave_ code.
 Those old routines have since been archived.

 The way the results are published have changed since and they became available on a website.
 I've decided to scrape these results with home-brew _python_ routines that use _pandas_ and run from _Jupyter notebooks_.
-Initially I used clunky solutions like `str.index` to find patterns in the text, but recently I started using [regex](https://en.wikipedia.org/wiki/Regular_expression).
-This is more powerful.
-I store the regex patterns to find text fragments in a .csv file, thus keeping my workflow clean.
+Initially I used clunky solutions like `str.index` to find patterns in the text, but recently I started using [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) (regex).
+This is more powerful and maintains a clean workflow.
+The regex patterns are stored in .csv files: [./code/regexp-patterns](./code/regexp-patterns).

 ![drz-result](./assets/drz-result-190022405.png)
-_Screenshot of an example of an auction result.
-This lot was sold in February 2019 for EUR 35,290.00 (about $40.000)_
+_Screenshot of an auction result.
+This example lot was sold in February 2019 for EUR 35,290.00 (about $40.000)_

 ![regex-example](./assets/regex-selection-190022405.png)
-_Example of how a *regex* pattern retrieves values from text.
-In this case the odo meter value follows the text `Km-stand`, which might also be lower case._
+_Example of how a *regex* pattern is used in parsing text.
+In this case the odometer value follows the text `Km-stand`, which might also be in lower case._

 The drz website is subject to change once in a while [^2], and sometimes it feels I am aiming at a moving target, but this keeps it challenging.